 Breathing in asbestos fibres can cause asbestosis, lung cancer and mesothelioma.
 The risk of contracting these diseases increases with the number of fibres inhaled and the risk of lung cancer from inhaling asbestos fibres is greatly increased if you smoke.
 Small fibres are the most dangerous and they are invisible to the naked eye.
 People who are at most risk are those who have been exposed to high levels of asbestos for a long time.
-The symptoms of these diseases do not usually appear for some time (about 20 to 30 years) after the first exposure to asbestos.
+The symptoms of these diseases do not usually appear for some time (about 20 to 50 years) after the first exposure to asbestos.

 - Asbestosis is the irreversible scarring of lung tissue that can result from the inhalation of substantial amounts of asbestos over a period of years.
 It results in breathlessness that may lead to disability and, in some case, death. - Lung cancer can be caused by asbestos.
 Lung cancer is related to the amount of fibre that is breathed in and the risk of lung cancer is greatly increased in those who also smoke tobacco. - Mesothelioma is a cancer of the pleura (outer lung lining) or the peritoneum (the lining of the abdominal cavity).
 Mesothelioma rarely occurs less than 15 years from first exposure, and most cases occur over 30 years after first exposure.
-Accordingly, the rates of malignant mesothelioma (an incurable cancer) are expected to rise from the year 2012 to 2020 and are expected to peak in this time.